cbitter78/What-I-am-Learning/books/the_unicorn_project.md

 ## My thoughts

-Once again it seems that Gene has total visability into where I work.
+Once again it seems that Gene has total visibility into where I work.
 I see these patterns over and over.
 This means that we in IT are not special.
 We produce product.
 We suffer from the same mistakes over and over.
 By understanding these problems we can avoid them